AGI-Arena/MARS/MARS_M/README.md

 ## Citation

-If you find this repo useful for your research, please consider citing the paper
+If you find this repo useful for your research, please consider citing our github repository:

 ```tex
 @misc{liu2025MARS,